 Workers' Compensation Glossary of Terms

-Average Weekly Wage (AWW) — North Carolina law states that a qualifying worker is entitled to two thirds of their average weekly wage each week.
-There are different methods by which an insurance company could calculate average weekly wage.
+Average Weekly Wage (AWW) — North Carolina and South Carolina law states that a qualifying worker is entitled to two thirds of their average weekly wage in lost wage benefits each week.
+There are different methods by which an insurance company could calculate your average weekly wage.

 Carrier — The term “carrier” is often the same as “insurer.”
 It generally refers to any person or fund authorized to insure under worker’s compensation law, and includes self-insurers.